nationalarchives/ds-wagtail/docs/developer-guide/frontend.md

 - `npm run compile:css` - Compile the application CSS
 - `npm run dev:js` - Compile the application JavaScript and watch for changes
 - `npm run dev:css` - Compile the application CSS and watch for changes
+- `npm run dev` - Compile the application CSS and JavaScript concurrently and watch for changes
+- `npm run lint` - Check for errors from Prettier, Stylelint and Eslint
+- `npm run lint:fix` - Automatically fix some linting errors - some may need manual fixes

 ## Working with SASS/CSS